Souris, Manitoba: History

-The area of Souris was first explored by Europeans when La Verendrye arrive in 1738, when it seems he initially mistook the Souris River for the Missouri River.
+The area of Souris was first explored by Europeans when La Vérendrye arrived in 1738, when it seems he initially mistook the Souris River for the Missouri River.
 The area of the townsite was later explored by David Thompson in 1797-98 and Alexander Henry the younger in 1805.
 Detailed accounts of life on the Souris plains in the early 1800s were diarized in detail by a Captain John Rogers.
 His diaries remain saved with the Government of Manitoba's Archive Division today.
 Rogers was later killed in the Battle of Seven Oaks, ending his exploration of the area.
 In the years after, considerable fur trade continued in the area, documented by Peter Garrioch in 1843-44.
 Buffalo still roamed these plains in the early 1800s before the herds were killed out.